Or, “How I made an orchestral sample library in my free time for under $10,000”

 There are many elements which influence the recording process – the quality of the conduction/instructions, the choice of location, even the preamps and converters.
 However, aside from the performances of the player, the most important aspect of recording is the choice of microphones.

-Poor or lazy microphone selection or placement is the leading cause of bad recordings.
-Given suitable mics, a recordist can get a workable capture in any location.
 In this part, we will take a deep dive into the world of microphones, how they work, and what to look for in the ideal microphone for sampling.

 While the information and suggestions here are the result of a great deal of trial and error, you should still always try and experiment with microphones and techniques before deciding one is the best for a given situation.
 If you asked me 5 years ago how I would record x, y, or z, I would probably give you totally different answers than today, and that’s normal.